-- b.
-Select combination therapy: pharmacotherapy/psychotherapy - c.
-Treatment for special populations (e.g., treatment of co-occurring conditions, pregnant patients, geriatric patients) - d.
-Patient preferences (treatment refusers)
+- Recommend referral to specialty level of care a. - Select combination the rapy: pharmacotherapy/psychotherapy b. - c.
+Treatment for special populations (e.g., treatment of co-occurring conditions, pregnant patients, geriatric patients) - Patient preferences (treatment refusers) d.

 The image above depicts the treatment algorithm for depression from the Veteran's Administration Department of Defense which outlines the important components of screening, assessment, and recommended treatment based on severity of depression symptoms.
-Additionally, treatment recommendations are included for mild/ moderate depression and severe depression.
+Additionally, treatment recommendations are included for mild/moderate depression and severe depression.